ritviksehgal/HashiCorp-Terraform-Policy-as-Code-Project/Terraform_and_sentinel_Project-README.md

 # HashiCorp's proprietary language

 I used Hashicorp Configuration Language (HCL) to develop the IaC and PaC scripts.
 HCL is used with HashiCorp's cloud infrastructure automation tools, such as Terraform.

+# Developement of Policy as Code and Workflow

+Regardless of the type of policy, there is a common workflow that is followed for the developement of each policy.

+1. A 'main.tf' file containing the IaC script is created, this represents the infrastructure configuration to be deployed onto the cloud platform.
+2. Using this script, we run a sepeclative plan using the 'terraform plan' command to review the potentioal changes and additions to our cloud infrastructure.
+The outcome is a 'mock' file describing all of the resources and configuration changes if the infrastrucute automation script is deployed.
+3. Using this speculative plan, we determine how best to apply best practices onto a specific cloud resource/ service.
+The outcome is a Policy as Code script that continuously monitors infrastructure chanages for potential misconfigurations and insecure deployements.
+4. Next, we create pass and fail senarios to thoroughly test the Policy.
+Note: for every policy there is only 1 pass senarios (the one that follows best practices).
+However, each policy can have multiple fail senarios.
+For purposes of this project, only 1 fail senario is created.
+5. Once we test the Infrasturcture as Code script and it passes all policies, we can be confident that the infrastucure follows best practices per CIS (Center for Internet Security).
+Deployement via the 'terraform apply' command is the final step.